Viswanatha Sastri: Musical Journey

 The burning desire in him that he should become a full-fledged musician made him approach Namakkal Narasimha Iyengar for a Vidya guru (teacher).
 He also had music training under Dasavadyam Venkatarama Iyengar of Devakottai and later under Simizhi Sundaram Iyer.
 He moved to Madras (Now Chennai) in 1921 and became a professional musician.
 He was for some time the Harmonium player for dramas enacted by the Madras Secretariat Party and also gave performances on the Harmonium with accompaniments.
 When A.I.R.
 (All India Radio) issued a ban on Harmonium in 1940, he gave it up.

 From an early age, Sastri had a gift for composing songs.
 This was mostly in Tamil and dedicated to Lord Murugan.
 In 1926, Kadalangudi Natesha Shastri published Sastri's first book of songs "Valli Parinaya Manipravala Satakam".
 The Madras Music Academy instituted a Kriti competition in all languages in 1929.
 A total of 9 competitors had submitted 20 songs.
 Out of 3 compositions in Sanskrit, 2 of Sastri's compositions were the only songs selected for the top spot.
 A committee of three judges - Tiger Varadachariar, T. L. Venkatarama Iyer and Jalatharangam Ramaniah Chettiar, adjudged his Sanskrit Kriti "Kamithe Karunanvite" in praise of 'Bharatha Matha' (Mother India) in Todi Raga as the best.

-He was awarded a prize amount of Rs.100/-, a princely sum in those days, and was felicitated at a public function for musicians and music lovers.
+He was awarded a prize amount of Rs.100/-, a princely sum in those days, and was feted at a public function for musicians and music lovers.
 This was just the right opening for him to bring to limelight his composing ability and spurred him to compose more songs.

 In 1933, Swami Balananda Sarasvati of Kadirkamam, in Sri Lanka (Ceylon in those days), highly impressed with the devotional character of his songs, helped him to publish the book "Murugan Pugazh Paamalai" which contained songs in praise of Lord Muruga.
 He also gave him the title of "Kantam" (indicating his songs had a magnetic ability to attract audience), the catchword of the song "Kantamam Kadirkamattanilor".